• Skip to primary navigation

 • I do not recommend using a cast iron skillet or a metalic pot as the tomato sauce may end up having an acidic taste.

-• Flavor variation - Throw in some anchovies, capers, olives or your favorite seasonings and herbs for a variation in the flavor!
-Add about half a cup of paleo-friendly red wine for a depth in flavor, but keep an eye on the net carb count, if on a low-carb diet!
-Also, I personally find that this keto marinara sauce tastes better when it has been made a day before to use later.
+• For variation, throw in some anchovies, capers, olives or your favorite seasonings and herbs for a variation in the flavor!
+Add about half a cup of red wine for a depth in flavor, but keep an eye on the net carb count, if on a low-carb diet!
+This sauce is even tastier when made a day ahead.

 Marinara sauce garnished with some basil leaves.